-As early adopters, we have been exposed to the development of the platform from both an administrative and end-user perspective.
-It’s a topic I have a keen personal passion for, having been involved in commercial IT for 15 years, business email is the cornerstone of our productivity suite.
-An effective email platform can make the difference between a productive day and a bad day for most of us.
+As early adopters, we have been exposed to the platform's development from an administrative and end-user perspective.
+Having been involved in commercial IT for 15 years, It’s a topic I have a keen personal passion for; business email is the cornerstone of our productivity suite.
+An effective email platform can make the difference between a productive and a bad day for most of us.
 Choosing the right platform is vital.
-We could list all the differences in a big table, there are a few, notably scalability, availability, pricing model, the complexity of management and control.
-We will focus here on the two big ones, from both an end-user and system administrator’s perspective.
+We could list all the differences in a big table; there are a few, notably scalability, availability, pricing model, and the complexity of management and control.
+We will focus here on the two big ones from both an end-user and system administrator’s perspective.

-We’ve all been there; first thing Monday morning, and there are no new emails coming in.
-Panic sets in, what’s happened?
+We’ve all been there first thing Monday morning, and there are no new emails coming in.
+Panic sets in; what’s happened?
 Could it really be this quiet?
-Then the phone rings, “are you getting any emails?!”.
-Your IT send an alert out saying email is down.
+Then the phone rings, “Are you getting any emails?!”.
+Your IT team sends an alert out saying the email is down.
 How are you going to start your day now?

-So, is there still a place for on-premises Exchange Server in 2021?
+So, is there still a place for an on-premises Exchange Server in 2021?
 The answer is yes, but the even better answer is yes, and you can have both.
-Have your cake and eat it you say?
-Well, of course, it comes at a price, but for the discerning email and calendar platform connoisseur (or cake for that matter), and after all these years, Microsoft’s cake is still the best around.
+Have your cake and eat it, you say?
+Well, of course, it comes at a price, but for the discerning email and calendar platform connoisseur (or cake, for that matter), and after all these years, Microsoft’s cake is still the best around.

 To see how easy it is to administer Office 365, take a look at this Microsoft 365 video which introduces the platform and gives you an idea of how a centralised platform can help you enable change quickly.
 Take a look to see how Netitude can help your business migrate from Exchange Server to Microsoft 365.

 Are you thinking of moving your business to the Cloud?
 See how we can help.